..

 To maintain community confidence in the speed camera initiative, it is important for the operational use of the devices to be seen as fair and reasonable.
 Under no circumstances are speed camera vehicles, tripods or flash units to be disguised by signs, logos, breakdown of vehicle (eg. boot open or spare wheel / jack visible etc), tree branches, lamp posts, dust bins or any other means that would generate public perceptions of sly operations.

-When prosecuting a speed camera charge, the police must prove that it has been operated according to law.
-The relevent law is regulation 303 of the Road Safety (General) Regulations 1999.
-The only provision that touches on the issue of compliance with guidelines is regulation 303(b)(i) which states that certain devices (i.e. mobile speed camers) must be used in accordance with operating instructions approved by a testing officer.
+Road Safety (General) Regulations 2009.
+The only provisions that touch on the issue of compliance with guidelines is r.
+34(a) and 40(a) which state that certain speed cameras must be used in accordance with operating instructions approved by a testing officer.

 The testing officer's operating instructions for the Gatsometer MRC System mobile speed camera can be downloaded here.